 The level of care provided will vary based on an individual’s needs, but it’s important to note that nursing care isn’t included in home care.
 This is where assisted living and home care can differ — many assisted living facilities have health care professionals on staff or on call.
 Home health care can be ordered by a doctor, but it is a different service from home care.

-The median costs of home care and assisted living initially appear comparable, according to Genworth [02] and A Place for Mom’s proprietary data.[03]
+According to A Place for Mom’s cost of long-term care and senior living report, the median cost of home care in 2024 is $30 per hour.
+The nationwide median cost of assisted living is $4,995 per month.
+When comparing what you’ll pay, it’s important to consider how many hours of care your loved one needs.
+At $30 per hour, having 24/7 care at home comes out to $21,900 per month.
+You’ll also want to consider what other expenses will cost.
 The price of assisted living usually includes rent, meals, and many other amenities and services.
 However, the price tag for home care can seem much higher when adding basic living costs — such as mortgage payments or rent, groceries, and transportation — to the cost of care services.

 It’s important to note that challenges may arise for a busy family whose members regularly work or have other obligations outside of the home.
 This could leave a loved one feeling isolated.
 However, there are several beneficial ways to organize and configure care for a senior loved one who shares your home.
 Incorporating social opportunities or additional care options — through home care services, respite care, or adult day care — may create healthy boundaries and help meet the needs of the entire family.

 While elderly monitoring devices cannot replace the care and supervision offered in an assisted living community, they can provide some peace of mind for caregivers.
 Thanks to advancing technology, these wearable devices can help caregivers monitor their loved one remotely.
-In addition to the ability to track vital signs, many devices are also equipped with GPS tracking, as well as alert systems that can notify loved ones or medical professionals of an emergency.
+In addition to the ability to track vital signs, many devices are also equipped with GPS tracking and alert systems that can notify loved ones or medical professionals of an emergency.

 Elderly monitoring devices can be a good option for seniors who live independently or with family.
 Combined with services such as home care, respite care, or adult day care, these devices can be an integral part of a loved one’s care plan and together can form another potential alternative to assisted living.